Skip to content

 • Non-specific urethritis (NSU): This is urethritis that is not due to a gonorrhea or chlamydia infection.

-Other bacterial that can cause urethritis are:
+Other bacteria that can cause urethritis are:

 • Escherichia coli (E. coli)